thorek/gama/libs/doc/domain-configuration.md

 configuration of your business domain, by large parts entities with its attributes in addition to custom queries and mutations.

-The Domain Configuration is Javascript object of the type
+The Domain Configuration is a TypeScript object of the type

 ```
 type DomainConfiguration = {